 Balance of life office statutory fund assets

-Key statistics for entities with more than four members for the year ended 30 June 2022:
+Key statistics for entities with more than six members for the four quarters to June 2023:

 Total benefit payments